 - which services we might need to cut

 - whether charges for some services should be increased

 Whilst legally councils can only set a budget for one year, the focus of our administration is to ensure a much longer-term plan is possible.
-As well as detailed plans for the year 2016/17, we have set out plans for the next four years.
+As well as detailed plans for the year 2017/18, we have set out plans up to 2019/20.
 This gives a fuller picture of the choices faced and will enable a more joined up approach.